George Washington's Ferry Farm

 After leaving the Visitor Center, guests take a guided tour of the Washington house interpretive replica overlooking the Rappahannock River.
 Visitors are invited to explore the rest of the grounds (approximately 80 acres), enjoy the gardens that feature plants grown in the eighteenth century, walk down the old ferry road, enjoy the hiking trails, and watch for birds in the Wild Meadow.

 In 2014, The George Washington Foundation, in partnership with Stafford County, began a project to collect oral histories on video in celebration of the 350th Anniversary of Stafford County.
 Learn how you can Tell Your Stafford Story or view previously taped interviews.

 A convenient, money-saving, combination ticket is available for guests who want to visit both Ferry Farm and Kenmore.
 Learn more about hours and admission fees.

 Many events take place at Ferry Farm and Kenmore throughout the year.
 Subscribe to eNews to stay up to date.

-Now available - a new, self-guided tour of Ferry Farm on the iPad.
+Now available - an updated, self-guided tour of Ferry Farm on the iPad.
 This interactive tour includes videos and photos plus in-depth details about Ferry Farm during the time the Washington family lived here.
 The tour and use of an iPad will be included with your regular, paid admission.
 A brief excerpt is shown below:

 Note: You can also purchase the app for $3.99 in the iTunes app store.
 Visit the following link - https://itunes.apple.com/us/app/uncovering-george-washingtons/id605815615?mt=8 or, on your iPad, search in the app store on "Uncovering George Washington's Youth."
 This app runs only on an iPad.
 Requires iOS 4.3 or higher.